chenchao666/Paper-reading/README.md

 # Paper-Reading

+## Self-supervised Learning
+* Self-supervised learning of pretext-invariant representations
+* A Simple Framework for Contrastive Learning of Visual Representations

 ## 3D Vision
 * A Point Set Generation Network for 3D Object Reconstruction from a Single Image
 * DISN: Deep Implicit Surface Network for High-quality Single-view 3D Reconstruction